+- 1. WIN/LOSS record.

-- First, WIN/LOSS record, - Second, HEAD TO HEAD then - Third, will go to LAST STONE DRAW which will be used to determine ranking - In the semi-final, the top team of Pool A will play the second ranked team of Pool B. The top team of Pool B will play the second ranked team of Pool A. - The winners of the semi-final will advance to the final.
+- 2. HEAD TO HEAD

+- 3. Cumulative LAST STONE DRAW

+In the semi-final, the top team of Pool A will play the second ranked team of Pool B. The top team of Pool B will play the second ranked team of Pool A.

+The winners of the semi-final will advance to the final.
 The losers of the 2 semifinals will both be awarded third place